 Suckale-Redlefsen, Gude; Pfändtner, Karl-Georg; Westphal, Stefanie: Katalog der illuminierten Handschriften der Staatsbibliothek Bamberg.
 Wiesbaden, 1995–

-Volume 4: The manuscripts of the 15th and early 16th centuries (in progress)
+Volume 4: The manuscripts and prints of the 15th and early 16th centuries (in preparation)

 All volumes of the catalogue can be found in our reading room under the signature M 741, further copies can be borrowed via the Bamberg Catalogue.

-Facsimiles of manuscripts that are in the Bamberg State Library from our own collection and those of other libraries may be found in the lists below:
+Facsimiles of manuscripts that are in the Bamberg State Library from our own collection and those of other libraries may be found in a separate list.

-For the following manuscripts, there are (partial) facsimiles readily available:
+For the following manuscripts, there are (partial) facsimiles available:

 Die Bamberger Apokalypse.
 Luzern, 2000.